attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mms/README.md

 How do I send an MMS message?
 ---

-Execute the sendMms method.
+Use the sendMms method.
 For more information about the parameters of this method refer to AttApiClient.MMS.sendMms.

-You can define the success and failure callbacks as anonymous functions or pass them as parameters.
+You can define the success and failure callbacks as anonymous functions or pass them as parameters:

         AttApiClient.MMS.sendMms({